MartinEssink/CH32V003-NFC/README.md

 # CH32V003 NFC
 Emulating a NFC tag directly on the CH32V003, inspired by [SimpleNFC](https://www.nonan.net/nkruse/simplenfc) using [ch32v003fun](https://github.com/cnlohr/ch32v003fun).
 This repository allows this 10-cent microcontroller to act as a ncf tag, requiring only a few passive components.
 The implementation here emulates a ISO/IEC 14443-3A, NFC Forum Type 2 Tag containg Ndef data.
 Though, any other tag supporting the 14443-3A standard should work as well.
-Currently supported commands reading and writing to the tag storate (including the UID), as well as the commands required for establishing communication.
+Currently supported commands reading and writing to the tag storage (including the UID), as well as the commands required for establishing communication.

 ![Image](img/screenshot.jpg)